 Image Credits: Decor Hint

 After growing indoor plants for a long time, clay pots absorb calcium, salts, minerals from water, and fertilizers, and they end up looking ugly over time.
-For it is clean as the original look, you can vinegar.
+For it is as clean as the original look, you can use vinegar.

 How to do: Make a mixing liquid with ingredients 1 cup of 5% acidic white vinegar in 3-4 cups of water and soak your clay pots for about 20-30 minutes.
-And then, Gently scrub with a soft-bristled brush.
+And then, gently scrub with a soft-bristled brush.

 #9 Charcoal